Special drawing rights: Historical valuation

-On January 1, 1981, the five-year schedule was introduced and the XDR basket was reduced to five currencies: the United States dollar, the Deutsche mark, the French franc, the British pound, and the Japanese yen.
+On 1 January 1981, the five-year schedule was introduced and the XDR basket was reduced to five currencies: the United States dollar, the Deutsche mark, the French franc, the British pound, and the Japanese yen.
 When the euro was introduced in January 1999, it replaced the German mark and French franc and the basket consisted of four currencies.

-In November 2010, the IMF determined that the Chinese yuan met the export requirement but failed to meet the "freely usable" requirement and thus was not included in the XDR basket taking effect on January 1, 2011.
-In November 2015, the IMF announced that the Chinese yuan now met the "freely usable" requirement and would be included in the next basket definition, changing its size back to five currencies.
-The effective date of the re-evaluation was postponed to October 1, 2016, in order to "allow users sufficient lead time to adjust".
+In November 2010, the IMF determined that China's renminbi met the export requirement but failed to meet the "freely usable" requirement and thus was not included in the XDR basket taking effect on 1 January 2011.
+In November 2015, the IMF announced that the renminbi now met the "freely usable" requirement and would be included in the next basket definition, changing its size back to five currencies.
+The effective date of the re-evaluation was postponed to 1 October 2016, in order to "allow users sufficient lead time to adjust".
+In 2016, the renminbi was added to the basket with a 10.9% weighting.

-In March 2021, the IMF announced that the next re-evaluation, normally scheduled for October 1, 2021, would be postponed to August 1, 2022, in order to prevent the basket's definition from changing during the COVID-19 pandemic.
+In March 2021, the IMF announced that the next re-evaluation, normally scheduled for 1 October 2021, would be postponed to 1 August 2022, in order to prevent the basket's definition from changing during the COVID-19 pandemic.

 Daily valuation

 Because of fluctuating exchange rates, the relative value of each currency varies continuously, as does the value of the XDR.
-The IMF sets the value of the XDR in terms of U.S. dollars every day.
-The latest U.S. dollar valuation of the XDR is published on the IMF website.
-For example, on January 31, 2021, the value was US$1.44080, and on June 22, 2021, the value was US$1.426480.
+The IMF sets the value of the XDR in terms of United States dollars every day.
+The latest United States dollar valuation of the XDR is published on the IMF website.
+For example, on 31 January 2021, the value was USD$1.44080, and on 22 June 2021, the value was USD$1.426480.